• Skip to main content

 Interior of the castle.
 Photo: coloradorealestatediary.com

 In 1911, Richthofen hosted a sensational murder when Gertrude Patterson shot her husband Charles Patterson in the back of the head.
-Rumor was she claimed self-defense as a result of him beating her.
+Rumor was that she claimed self-defense as a result of his beating her.

 Be in the know when touring Colorado Castles by bringing along the tour book Castles of Colorado: Scandals, Hauntings, and Tales of the Past (affiliate link).